 There was a time when young adults were afraid to put down roots.
 Now, it seems, that’s all they want to do.
 Roots.
 And stems.
 And flowers.
-And plants, soil, bulbs, veggies, vines and mulch.
+And plants, soil, bulbs, veggies, vines, and mulch.
 That’s what we like to encourage on Garden Day: the opportunity to celebrate the greener things in life.
 Because there’s no such thing as too much mulch.

 Millennials are finding solace in gardening, and have vigorously taken on what is traditionally seen as a fairly laid back activity.
 It’s happening here in Mzansi, and in bustling metropolises like London, providing this generation with a wholesome outlet where they can shut out the mayhem of modern life, take it slow, get down and get dirty.
-Whist this solitary practice might seem at odds with a generation often portrayed as self-interested and flashy, findings have shown that there is a link between happiness, purpose and gardens, irrespective of age groups.
+Whist this solitary practice might seem at odds with a generation often portrayed as self-interested and flashy, findings have shown that there is a link between happiness, purpose, and gardens, irrespective of age groups.
 Also: plants look great on the gram!

 Thirty-year-old Corrie Gunter’s Cape Town City Bowl apartment resembles a jungle.
-Unlike the concrete one just beyond the balcony, his is thriving and flourishing, lovingly nourished on a daily basis.
+Unlike the concrete one just beyond the balcony, he is thriving and flourishing, lovingly nourished on a daily basis.
 A science officer at the University of Cape Town Biopharming Research Unit, and boasting a Master of Science degree in Biology, you could say Corrie takes his work home with him, but he views this pastime as necessary to his wellbeing.
 “Plants create a space in which you never feel alone because you have so many living things around you,” he explains.
 “We live in a time when everything has to happen so fast.
 It’s just go, go, go.
 Through gardening, you learn to be patient, to take your time.”

 So where does this new obsession…ahem…stem from?
 Poppy Jamie, a Wellbeing Entrepreneur, believes that it’s a return to the source, of sorts.
 “Anxiety and stress are becoming increasingly prevalent issues,” she explains.
 “This means that there’s never been a more urgent need for activities that take us away from technology and nurture community.”